gh0805/hello-world/README.md

 # hello-world
-study how to create a repository
+studt how to edit a file